safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 Save and close the *fmeCommonConfig.txt* file.

-<br>5.
-Restore Your FME Server Configuration
+**5) Restore Your FME Server Configuration**

-<br>Since we did a backup of the last FME Server instance, we can now restore that same FME Server instance which contains all of the previous FME Server configuration settings.
+Since we did a backup of the last FME Server instance, we can now restore that same FME Server instance which contains all of the previous FME Server configuration settings.

 Login to the FME Server Web User Interface (*http:/localhost*)and on the table of contents click **Backup & Restore &gt; Restore**.